leilahojat/leilahojat/content/authors/admin/_index.md

 title: Leila S. Hojat
 ---

 I'm an Assistant Professor of Medicine within the Division of Infectious Diseases and HIV Medicine at Case Western Reserve University School of Medicine.
 I also serve as Director of the Antimicrobial Stewardship Program for University Hospitals Cleveland Medical Center.
-My research interests include hospital epidemiology, treatment of bacterial infections, and antimicrobial resistance.
-I am passionate about antimicrobial stewardship as a means of providing high value, equitable patient care, and to that end, I am seeking to develop a stronger background in health care analytics and informatics.
+My research interests include hospital epidemiology, bloodstream infections, and antimicrobial resistance.
+I am passionate about antimicrobial stewardship as a means of providing high value, equitable patient care.

-I have been heavily involved in both clinical and research aspects of COVID-19 management since the beginning of the pandemic.
-Currently, I am involved in developing a multidisciplinary outpatient center for treatment of patients with post-acute COVID symptoms.

-My personal interests include sustainability, social and economic justice, animal and environmental advocacy, mindfulness, and self-care.
+My personal interests include sustainability, social and economic justice, animal and environmental advocacy, and wellness.
 I enjoy all things concerning cats and crafts.
 I love connecting with others with similar interests, so please feel free to contact me about any of these topics!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_12_20.pdf" "newtab" >}}CV{{< /staticref >}}.